coder/docs/cli/installation.md

 The `coder update` command accepts the following arguments:

-- `--coder` argument allows you to specify the exact Coder instance from which to query the version.
+- `--coder`: specify the Coder instance the CLI should use to query the version
-- `--version` allows you to manually specify a given verison of Coder CLI to download.
+- `--version`: specify the version that the CLI should download and upgrade to
-- `--force` causes Coder CLI to not ask for confirmation.
+- `--force`: omit prompts asking for change confirmations

-**Note:** Coder CLI will refuse to auto-update if it is under certain paths.
+**Note:** Coder CLI will not update if it is under certain paths.